snakehaihai/MCVIO_CPU_only/readme.md

 (Our testing environment: Ubuntu 20.04, ROS Noetic, OpenCV 4.2, Eigen 3.3.3, Ceres 2.0.0, C++17)

 1.3. **Vision Programming Interface (VPI)**
+(Optional)
+This repo removed most of the VPI part. so technically can be use without VPI easily.

 Follow [VPI installation](https://docs.nvidia.com/vpi/installation.html).
 (Our testing environment: VPI 1.0, it should work for VPI 2.0.
 If your are using version above 1.0, the configuration for VPI in CMakeLists should be adjusted.
 There are some bugs when using the VPI Pyramidal LK Optical Flow.
 Our codes already consider these bugs.
 If VPI resolve the bugs, remember to fix the code in vpi_feature_tracker.)